-This project consisted of four major components:
+This project consists of four major components:

 Summer and Winter Intake